 It seems like the world spun around and turned upside down in the blink of an eye.
-While some businesses are going to struggle in the coming months, others will pivot and find creative ways to get work done successfully and maintain cybersecurity best practices.
+While some businesses will struggle in the coming months, others will pivot and find creative ways to complete work and maintain cybersecurity best practices.

-Technology can ensure the continuity of businesses, no matter where its employees are working.
+Technology can ensure the continuity of businesses, no matter where their employees work.

 How to Securely Work From Home

-As the novel coronavirus (COVID-19) continues to spread, businesses are assessing how they can prioritize their employee safety and still maintain regular business operations.
+As the novel coronavirus (COVID-19) continues to spread, businesses are assessing how they can prioritize employee safety and maintain regular business operations.

 Many businesses are having employees work from home where possible.
-Microsoft, Google, LogMeIn, Cisco Webex, and Zoom are providing free remote working tools.
+Microsoft, Google, LogMeIn, Cisco Webex, and Zoom provide free remote working tools.

 With the increase in remote work, companies need to be ever-vigilant to avoid cybersecurity risks and interruptions to business.